-Find out more Search SKTM secondary early career teachers online or contact your local Maths Hub: Visit ncetm.org.uk/maths-hubs/find-your-hub Benefits - You will strengthen your understanding of effective maths pedagogy - You will improve your lesson design and questioning - You will build confidence in adapting your teaching to meet the needs of your students - You will develop knowledge that aligns with teaching for mastery and the ITTECF
+Find out more Search SKTM secondary early career teachers online or contact your local Maths Hub: Visit ncetm.org.uk/maths-hubs/find-your-hub Benefits - You will strengthen your understanding of effective maths pedagogy - You will improve your lesson design and questioning - You will build confidence in adapting your teaching to meet the needs of your students - You will develop knowledge that aligns with teaching for mastery and the ITTECF The programme is fully funded by the Maths Hubs Programme, so is free to participating schools.

-Secondary Non-specialist Teachers Highly-regarded professional development offering secondary non-specialist maths teachers valuable CPD focusing on subject knowledge and pedagogy There are significant numbers of people teaching maths in secondary schools without specialist initial teacher training.
+Specialist Knowledge for Teaching Mathematics (SKTM) Secondary Non-specialist Teachers Highly-regarded professional development offering secondary non-specialist maths teachers valuable CPD focusing on subject knowledge and pedagogy There are significant numbers of people teaching maths in secondary schools without specialist initial teacher training.
 This programme supports non-specialist teachers in developing the specialist knowledge (the blend of subject knowledge and pedagogical knowledge) required for teaching maths.
 It is designed to take place over the equivalent of six days.